changliao1025/hexwatershed_tutorial/README.md

 Therefore, we developed a watershed delineation model (HexWatershed) based on the hexagon mesh spatial discretization.

-We further improve HexWatershed to fully unstructured mesh-based to support variable-resolution meshes such as the MPAS mesh.
+We further improve HexWatershed to fully unstructured mesh-based to support variable-resolution meshes such as the `MPAS` mesh.

+For more details, please refer to the HexWatershed documentation (https://hexwatershed.readthedocs.io/).

 # Requirements